acozine/network-engine/docs/user_guide/text_parser.md

 ## Sample Playbooks

-To extract the data defined in your file, create a playbook that includes the Network Engine role and references the `content` and `file` parameters of the `text_parser` module.
+To extract the data defined in your file, create a playbook that includes the Network Engine role and references the `command_output` and `parser_template` parameters of the `text_parser` module.

 Each example playbook below runs a show command, imports the Network Engine role, extracts data defined from the text output of the command by matching it against the rules defined in your data definition file, and views the results.
 (The last step is for demonstration purposes only.)